leripio/rafa/README.md

 1. Output now contains a data frame with directional accuracy.
 2. Directional accuracy may be used as a selection criterion.
 3. It is now possible to exclude some models from evaluation.
 4. It is now possible to choose between cross-validation and train/test set approaches to compute forecast errors.
+The last option is faster.

 ## Things to improve/include